News and blog

 Another side of digitalization is cybersecurity.
 Early in 2014, the U.S. Federal Energy Regulatory Commission (FERC) reported an analysis found the U.S. could suffer a blackout across the country for weeks or months if saboteurs simultaneously targeted just nine of the 55,000 power substations, threatening the collapse of the entire national grid.

-We have already seen such an encounter in real life back in 2015 during a major APT-style cyberattack on the Ukranian power grid, when hackers succeeded in penetrating electrical utilities, resulting in power outages for roughly 230,000 households.
+We have already seen such an encounter in real life back in 2015 during a major APT-style cyberattack on the Ukrainian power grid, when hackers succeeded in penetrating electrical utilities, resulting in power outages for roughly 230,000 households.

 Subsequent investigations found that attackers kept persistence in the system while being unnoticed for more than half a year before launching the actual cyberattack.
 The investigation itself took months to reveal the details of that malicious outbreak because it took time to manually gather all the logs from systems that survived during the attack and make an analysis in the aftermath.